Back to Blog

 Importance of Responsive Design for Mobile Users

 According to Litmus research, over 40% of emails are opened on mobile devices, with this number continuing to grow.
-Responsive design isn't optionalβit's essential.
-Mobile users have different behaviors and expectations: they scan quickly, have limited attention spans, and will delete emails that don't display properly.
+Responsive design isn't optional—it's essential.
+Mobile users scan quickly, have limited attention spans, and will delete emails that don't display properly.

 Non-responsive emails lead to significantly higher unsubscribe rates and lower engagement.
 Well-designed responsive emails consistently outperform their non-responsive counterparts across all engagement metrics.